baptistegh/go-lakekeeper/README.md

 ### Installation

-You can direclty download the binaries on [Releases page](https://github.com/baptistegh/go-lakekeeper/releases/latest).
+You can directly download the binaries on [Releases page](https://github.com/baptistegh/go-lakekeeper/releases/latest).

 A docker image is also available